-During the first few months that you are taking <invented name>, you may have unexpected bleeding (bleeding outside the gap week).
+During the first few months that you are taking [nationally completed name], you may have unexpected bleeding (bleeding outside the gap week).
 If this bleeding continues longer than a few months, or if it begins after some months, your doctor must investigate the cause.